A DUI is a serious offense in Texas. It can result in license revocation, hefty fines, and possible jail time.

 Your Defense to a DWI in Texas

-At Simer & Tetens, our Waco DWI attorneys have helped countless individuals fight DWI charges and either have them reduced or dismissed entirely.
+At The Law Office of Simer & Tetens, our Waco DWI attorneys have helped countless individuals fight DWI charges and either have them reduced or dismissed entirely.

 Some defenses that we have used to help our clients include the following: